- February 19, 2020

 Pay Attention to the Road

 The best way to avoid injuries is to avoid a crash in the first place.
 The more aware you are of your surroundings and the actions of other drivers, the less likely it is that you will become involved in a crash.
 If you are distracted behind the wheel by a cell phone, the radio, or even discussions with passengers, you put yourself and others in harm’s way.

 No car accident is 100% preventable.
-If you’ve been hurt in a car crash in Los Angeles, contact the experienced and compassionate attorneys at The Barnes Firm.
-Our team of established car accident lawyers in Los Angeles will fight for the results you deserve in your personal injury case.
+If you’ve been hurt in a car crash, contact the experienced and compassionate attorneys at The Barnes Firm.
+Our team of established car accident lawyers will fight for the results you deserve in your personal injury case.
 The best part is, The Barnes Firm doesn’t take fees unless they win financial compensation for you or your family.
 Contact our firm at any time for a free consultation.

 The Barnes Firm (800) 800-0000